 Note Down Results

-Document every detail of the sample push notification like notification content, timings, frequency, and their results.
+Document every detail of the push notification examples like notification content, timings, frequency, and their results.
 Make sure you note slight changes in the variables of push notifications and their impact on the push notification campaign success.

 Observe the push notification A/B testing results carefully by considering all stats like open rates, conversion rates, traffic increase, engagement rate, and more.
 Choose the best sample and send it to your subscribers for better benefits of push notifications.